TylerRockwell/cash_out/README.md

 end
 ```

-Note: This currently does not delete the payment information from Stripe.
-Support
+Note: This currently deletes the entire Customer account.
+Support for deleting
-for this will be added in a future release.
+individual cards will be added in a future release.

 ### Creating a Charge